Gender pay update

 Gender pay gap

-There is a gender pay gap at Trinity Care at Home, which means that the average male’s gross hourly earnings are higher than those for women on a mean (average) basis, but the average female’s gross hourly earnings are higher on a median (midpoint) basis.
+There is a gender pay gap at Trinity Care at Home, which means that the average male’s gross hourly earnings are higher than those for women on a mean (average) basis and on a median (midpoint) basis.

 Pay gap